haberdashPI/vim-multi-repl/README.md

 5. Julia

 You can easily configure it for your specific language or shell.
-For example, to configure the commands for the python language vim-script includes the
+For example, to configure the commands for the python language, vim-repl includes the
 following:

 ```vim